BabatundeDallas/BabatundeDallas/README.md

 ### Hi there 👋

-My Interest in Information Technology drives my professionalism, and my mission of addressing business challenges, by meticulously extracting actionable insights from complex datasets from different sources.
+My Interest in Information Technology drives my professionalism and mission of addressing business challenges by meticulously extracting actionable insights from complex datasets from different sources.

 My journey has led me to cultivate expertise across various technology stacks, including JavaScript, SQL, R, Python, Power BI, Excel, and Tableau.
 </p>